LouisvilleMakesGames/Code-of-Conduct/code-of-conduct.md

 **Harassment**: deliberate intimidation; stalking; following; harassing photography or recording; disruption of events; aggressive, derogatory, or threatening comments; and unwanted physical contact or sexual attention.

-**Destructive behavior**: damaging or altering any part of the building, inside or out, including furniture, equipment, or other people’s belongings.
+**Destructive behavior**: damaging or altering any part of the building, inside or out, including furniture, equipment, or other people's belongings.

 **Exclusionary actions**: denying certain participants opportunities to share views, skills and other contributions; engaging in favoritism; and creating or reinforcing an inequitable learning environment.